HackCU/HackWolves/README.md

 This is very much a work in progress.

 ###To use:
- - Requires pygame libraries; you can get the download information here:
+ - Requires pygame libraries; you can get the download information here: http://www.pygame.org/download.shtml
- - Get the code: $git clone
+ - Get the code: $git clone https://github.com/HackCU/HackWolves.git
- - From the code directory, run $python main.py
+ - From the HackWolves/code directory, run $python main.py

 Enjoy!
 Please feel free to contact Kara at kara.james@colorado.edu with any questions or feedback!